 Let’s check that there is no way to reach the internet:

-And now let’s try to create a bucket in the object storage this way:
+And now let’s try to create a bucket in the object storage this way and see that we can’t reach the storage service:

 oci os bucket create --name prueba --compartment-id ocid1.compartment.oc1..aaaaaaaaxlyyvfshfysou6hnpaf34ux6nhkqelgtuxjwvpazw7b5uwpydneq

 A service gateway is a virtual circuit between our network and the PaaS services such as Autonomous Database, Object Storage and the like.
-First we create a service gateway in the CVN:
+First, we create a service gateway in the VCN:

 And second, we create a route rule in the routing table of the private subnet in order to reach the PaaS services: